Welcome to the help page for the Economic Activity Survey - Agriculture, 2018-19.

 - to be sold.

 If the business owns animals or plants acquired for the purpose of being sold, their value as Inventories (stocks) should be reported as follows:

 - Livestock being matured, plants and crops under cultivation (i.e. requiring more work before they are ready for sale) should be reported as Work in progress less progress payments billed;

 - Livestock, harvested plants and crops ready for sale in their current condition (i.e. not requiring further work) should be reported as Finished goods (including inventories for resale).

-Animals or plants owned by the business for the purpose of continuous or repeat production of goods or services (e.g. fruit trees, working animals, breeding stock, milk or wool production) should NOT be included in Inventories, as these represent assets of the business and should be reported under Biological assets.
+Animals or plants owned by the business for the purpose of continuous or repeat production of goods or services (e.g. fruit trees, working animals, breeding stock, milk or wool production) should not be included in Inventories, as these represent assets of the business and should be reported in Capital expenditure and disposal of assets, under Biological assets.

 CAPITAL EXPENDITURE AND DISPOSAL OF ASSETS

 Only include figures for assets acquired or disposed of in the reporting year.
 Do not include all balance sheet items unless all the assets are acquired or disposed of during the reporting year.

 Capital expenditure refers to the amount spent by a business in the current reporting period on the acquisition of non-current assets.
 It can be considered the amount spent to purchase or upgrade productive assets like buildings or machinery to increase the business’ capacity or efficiency.
 If the business hires contractors to carry out capital work, then these contractor payments should be included in the cost of the capital works.
 It does not include additions to inventories.

 - Additions: represents the expenditure on assets on an accruals basis, further to this you are required to report any Capital Work in Progress (CWIP) values against the relevant asset.
 If exact figures are not available, please provide careful estimates.